farshidce/RKMultiUnitRuler/README.md

 ## RKMultiUnitRuler - Customizable Ruler Control for iOS

-A cocoa pod that simplies process of setting and reading values for different units.
+A cocoa pod that simplifies process of setting and reading values for different units.
 This control let the user specify multiple units ( e.g Kilograms and Pound) and specify markers for each unit and then let the user modify the value via scrolling or updating the textfield.